jonkostyniuk/gtfs-viewer/README.md

 The current version has primarily been released as proof-of-concept and is not ready for production purposes at this time.

 Development and testing to date has primarily been in the *Google Chrome* browser.
 Unexpected functionality may occur with other browsers at this time.

+Open-source data was used in the testing of this application from the following transit agencies:
+* x

 ## Dependencies ##
 The GTFS Viewer is built upon several third-party, open-source dependency packages to provide functionality.